Christianq010/fsnd_linux_config_aws/README.md

 * Enable our Firewall (*only once we have configured our firewall correctly*) - `sudo ufw enable`
 * Check out status to see implementation of firewall using - `sudo ufw status`

+# Install and configure to serve our python application

+### Installing Apache
+> Apache is our web server, its job is to process HTTP requests.
+  * Install with `sudo apt-get install apache2`
+  * Test by opening our public IP on our browser `http://35.154.1.22`, it should display the Default Apache2 Ubuntu **It works** page.

+### Installing mod_wsgi
+> This is free tool for serving Python applications from Apache.
+> We will also be installing a helper package called python-setuptools.
+  * Install with `sudo apt-get install python-setuptools libapache2-mod-wsgi`.

+* Restart our Apache server for **mod_wsgi** to load: `sudo service apache2 restart`.

 ## Tips